peacefulbelovedfish/TheConspiratorium/data/deities/Karsus.md

 ## 1️⃣ Grand Titles (How his followers refer to him)
 These are exalted names that frame him as a messianic figure:

-The Crimson Hierophant – Ties to his red magic and blood rituals.
-The Weaver King – Alludes to his desire to control the Weave once more.
-The Forgotten Architect – Plays into his role as a lost creator of something grand.
+* *The Forgotten Architect* – The name under which his legend is slowly rediscovered.
+Plays into his role as a lost creator of something grand.
-The Awakened One – Suggests he has returned from obscurity with newfound power.
+* *The Weaver Usurper* – A whispered name among scholars who suspect his return.
+Suggests he has returned from obscurity with newfound power.
+Alludes to his desire to control the Weave once more.
-The Veilborn Ascendant – Frames him as a divine force returning from beyond.
+* *The Awakened One* – A title used by his most zealous cultists.
+Ties to his red magic and blood rituals.
+* *The Many Named One*
+* *The Unbound Sovereign* – A name that suggests his past imprisonment has ended.
+* *The Echo of Ruin* – A grim title referencing the destruction of Netheril.

 ## 2️⃣ Mortal Alias (What he might use among kings, scholars, and nobles)
 These names could be used in disguise, when he operates in mortal affairs:

-Orvas Tyrell – A noble-sounding name, mysterious and regal.
+Orvas Tyrell – A noble identity used to manipulate political factions.
+A noble-sounding name, mysterious and regal.
-Veymar Issen – Has an old magic feel while being unfamiliar.
+Veymar Issen – A scholar and historian persona used to rewrite his past.
+Has an old magic feel while being unfamiliar.
-Eldrin Calvaris – Could pass as a wise scholar or forgotten prophet.
+Eldrin Calvaris – A mystical identity, used to recruit mages into his fold.
+Could pass as a wise scholar or forgotten prophet.
-Lord Vathis – Short, sharp, and evokes power and mystery.
+Lord Vathis – A shadowy name appearing in secret ledgers and transactions.
+Short, sharp, and evokes power and mystery.
-Auron Fell – "Fell" ties to his fall from grace but is subtle.
+Auron Fell – An alias used in underground circles for assassins and mercenaries.
+"Fell" ties to his fall from grace but is subtle.

 ## 3️⃣ Cult & Worship Names (How his followers spread his influence)
 His cult should be unnerving but mysterious, like an underground faith gaining traction:

-The Red Doctrine – A philosophy, rather than just a god.
+* *The Red Doctrine* – A belief system spreading in whispers, claiming that magic is broken and only a true god can restore it.
+A philosophy, rather than just a god.
-The Choir of Ascension – Cultists who sing praises to their "returning god".
+* *The Choir of Ascension* – A sect of devoted scholars and mages who see Karsus as the savior of arcane order.
+Cultists who sing praises to their "returning god".
-The Hollow Crown – A symbolic name reflecting his desire to claim what was lost.
+* *The Hollow Crown* – A clandestine group working behind noble courts, ensuring his rise.
+A symbolic name reflecting his desire to claim what was lost.
-The Order of the Crimson Veil – Mystical, alluding to secrets hidden in blood magic.
+* *The Order of the Crimson Veil* – Assassin-priests who believe the blood of powerful mages will fuel his ascension.
+Mystical, alluding to secrets hidden in blood magic.
-The Scions of the Final Eclipse – Ties directly to his play for power during the Double Eclipse.
+* *The Scions of the Final Eclipse* – A growing faction dedicated to using the double eclipse for his return.
+Ties directly to his play for power during the Double Eclipse.

 ## 4️⃣ Divine or Mythological Titles (Whispered by seers and scholars)
 These are more obscure, hints buried in ancient texts or prophecy: